AngleProtocol/angle-docs/merkl/incentivizor-guide.md

     propFees: 4000,
     // Whether out of range liquidity should be incentivized
     isOutOfRangeIncentivized: 0,
-    // Timestamp of the start of the distribution
+    // Timestamp of the start of the distribution (in block.timestamp units)
     epochStart: 1676649600,
     // Number of hours for which the distribution will last once it has started
     numEpoch: 500,